oscbyspro/DiffableTextViews/NOTES.md

 # TODOs

+### Utilities:
+    - Import it as implementation only when the underscore is removed from: @_implementationOnly.

 ### Similarities
     - Rework it such that it is easy to test how it handles text with attributes.
     - Take a pen and a piece of paper and work out how it should *actually* work.